google/santa/docs/index.md

 * [events](details/events.md): Represents an `execve()` that was blocked, or would have been blocked, depending on the mode.
 * [rules](details/rules.md): Represents allow or deny decisions for a given `execve()`.
 Can either be a binary's SHA-256 hash or a leaf code-signing certificate's SHA-256 hash.
 * [scopes](details/scopes.md): The level at which an `execve()` was allowed or denied from taking place.
-* [syncing](introduction/syncing-overview.md): How Santa communicates with a TLS server for configuration, rules and event uploading.
 * [ipc](details/ipc.md): How all the components of Santa communicate. duction/syncing-overview.
 * [logs](details/logs.md): What and where Santa logs.